 [Regulation 9 amended in Gazette 30 Dec 2004 p.
 6916.]

+9A.
+Refund of prescribed fee if licence surrendered

+(1) In this regulation —

+surrendered licence means a licence that is surrendered under regulation 9.

+(2) The Commissioner must, on application by a person who was the holder of a surrendered licence, refund to the person an amount of the prescribed fee paid for the licence that, in the Commissioner’s opinion, relates to the period between the day the licence is surrendered and the day the licence would have expired.

+[Regulation 9A inserted in Gazette 27 Jun 2017 p.
+3412.]

 10. Non-disclosure by auditor and person appointed by Minister

 (1) Except as provided in this regulation an auditor or person appointed by the Minister shall not divulge to any person or in any proceedings, any information that he has obtained in the course of conducting an audit or examination pursuant to the Act.